LouisDesdoigts/dLux/docs/API/detectors.md

 # Examples

-Lets have a look at how we can construct a `LayeredDetector` class and apply it to some psf.
+Let's look at how we can construct a `LayeredDetector` class and apply it to a PSF.

 First we construct some optics and a source: